Pavel Durov

 This is how the ancestor of VKontakte looked like

-One day, Durov received a message from his old friend Vyacheslav Mirilashvili, who was studying in the States.
-He observed the rapid growth of Mark Zuckerberg's social network Facebook and shared his insights with Pavel.
+One day, Durov got a message from his old friend Vyacheslav Mirilashvili, who was studying in the States.
+He'd been watching Mark Zuckerberg's social network Facebook explode in popularity and shared his insights with Pavel.
 Together, they discussed the idea of creating a Russian-language social network.
-They borrowed money for the project from Vyacheslav's father.
+They got funding for the project from Vyacheslav's father.
 The founders of the company were Pavel Durov and his friend Lev Leviev.

 In September 2006, the social network VKontakte was launched.
-The founders borrowed its appearance from Mark Zuckerberg's creation.
-Nikolai Durov helped the budding entrepreneurs by optimizing server load.
+The founders modeled its look after Mark Zuckerberg's creation.
+Nikolai Durov helped the budding entrepreneurs optimize server performance.

 Initially, registration on VKontakte was by invitation only, but by December 2006, the site became open to all users.
-In its first year, VK's user base grew to three million.
+Within its first year, VK's user base hit three million.
 To attract new users, the site management organized contests like "Win an iPod for bringing the most friends."

-Despite minimizing expenses, the new project urgently needed investments to support the servers, especially since "Contact" at that time had no advertisements and was entirely non-commercial.
+Despite keeping costs low, the new project desperately needed investment to support the servers, especially since VKontakte had no ads at the time and was completely non-commercial.
 Yuri Milner and his fund Digital Sky Technologies became the first investors in VKontakte, buying a 25% stake in the social network for $6.3 million, which they later sold to Mail.ru Group.

-However, delaying the site's commercialization was impossible.
+But they couldn't put off monetizing the site forever.
 In 2007, VKontakte users gained the ability to increase their ratings and give gifts to friends using virtual currency—"votes."
-Two years after the site's launch, the first banners for contextual advertising appeared.
+Two years after launch, the first contextual advertising banners appeared.
 By that year, the site had become a leader in the Russian-speaking segment of the internet, with 20 million users.

 Inside the VKontakte office